kedacore/keda-docs/content/docs/2.6/scalers/new-relic.md

 ### Authentication Parameters

-You can use `TriggerAuthentication` CRD to configure the authentication with a `queryKey` along with other properties.
+You can use `TriggerAuthentication` CRD to configure the authentication with a `queryKey`.

 **Authentication:**